 Student STEM Competitions

-Central New York Regional VEX IQ Robotics Competition
+Central New York Regional VEX IQ Robotics Challenge

 The VEX IQ challenge uses a robotics kit of the same name that was designed to be simple and easy for students as young as 8 to use.
 Structural pieces snap together and come apart without tools, allowing for quick build times and easy modifications.
 A variety of gears, wheels and other accessories allows for customization of robots.